Zimbra/spamhaus-hbl-milter/README.md

-# A Milter for using Spamhaus HBL with Zimbra/Postfix
+# A Milter for using Spamhaus HBL with Zimbra Postfix

 In this article you will learn how to use Spamhaus Hash Blocklist (HBL) to improve email protection in Zimbra.
 For a long time administrators of Zimbra have relied on [Spamhaus](https://www.spamhaus.org/news/) to fight incoming spam by [configuring Postfix](https://wiki.zimbra.com/wiki/Anti-spam) using traditional blacklists.
 These traditional blocklists work by blocking IP (ranges) and domains of known spammers.

 When an email is sent from free email providers such as Gmail, Hotmail or Protonmail it is not always possible to list the sending IP or domain on a blocklist as this would affect many other legitimate users.
 By using hashes Spamhaus can list specific, compromised email addresses that are sending spam or otherwise malicious content.